foundry-rs/starknet-foundry/design_documents/cairo_deployment_scripts.md

 a way to show a trace of said transactions if required.
 In later iterations, we could also provide a helper function that sets up the devnet to be used for dry running for users.

 The behaviour would be changed with `--broadcast` flag, that would actually execute needed transactions.
+We should also include a warning message about potential incurring cost.

 ### error handling
 If the transaction fails, we should put all the relevant info about it to the state file, output log information and stop